tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 (Modified into upside-down "blog" posting sequence, with latest sections at the top by chapter.)

+## Chapter 13

+This chapter is a lot of tidying up and small changes to support superclasses and superclass reference syntax.
+I implemented it by basically looking at each code snippet, finding the corresponding place in my code, and inserting one or two statements.

+One bigger change, however.
+Some chapters back, Nystrom introduced what he (I think unfortunately) called the environment.
+I'd'a preferred almost anything else, symbol table, memory, core.
+It's the store for named values, and it is basically a set of nested dicts.
+I felt rather clever at implementing it as a subclass of the Python class `dict`.
+That should make it perform quite well, I imagine.

+The problem is, that some methods of Nystrom's `Environment` class took the key as an identifier Token, and in some cases took it as a string.
+I was puzzled by this earlier, but only today realized that he was relying on (explitive deleted) Java overloading, and was calling the same-named method with one type here, and the other type there.

+I dislike the whole idea of overloading for various reasons, but the main issue is that Python doesn't support it so I have to find a workaround.
+In other cases in the book, the workaround has been to use a Python optional argument with a default value.
+For example, earlier he creates a `LoxClass(name,method-list)` and later uses `LoxClass(name, superclass, method-list)`, relying on Java overloading to call the correct initializer based on the signature of the call..
+My translation is to declare the `LoxClass` initializer as taking a name, a list of methods, and an optional superclass with default value None.
+Note that I had to re-order the arguments to make this work, as optional, positional, arguments have to come last.

+That wasn't going to work with the `get()` method of the Environment class.
+Should I split it into two methods, `get_str()` and `get_token()`?
+Ugly.
+No, I just ruled that all methods in the Environment API took strings, period.
+No more tokens.
+Found every use of one and made sure it was passing, not a Token, but a Token.lexeme, the string value of the identifier.
+Actually that improves performance when looking up a local.
+The original would extract the lexeme from the Token at each level of environment, so multiple references to the getter.

 ## Chapter 12

 Implementing class statements, methods, fields, initializers.
 I got annoyed early at the approach of adding bits of code, and "peeked".
 I opened up the Java code and translated a bunch of it.
 This caused me small problems because then as I read the text, and executed the examples, I was basically unit-testing my translated code.
 And of course I didn't do it all perfectly so I got to debug things.
 But that was entertaining in its way.